eiffel-community/eiffel/usage-examples/delivery-interface.md

 Let's take a closer look at answering the last question by going through the process one step at a time.

 1. Identify the two artifact versions to be compared.
 Depending on the use case, the versions to be compared can either be explicit or implicit: "I want to compare __ArtC2__ and __ArtC1__" or "I want to compare __ArtC2__ to its previous version".
-In the latter case, __links.previousVersions__ can be traced to the object of interest.
+In the latter case, the __PREVIOUS_VERSION__ link can be traced to the object of interest.
 1. Build a list of constituent EiffelSourceChangeSubmittedEvents of the newer artifact (__ArtC2__):
    1. Identify the composition of the artifact (__CDef3__).
-   1. Append any EiffelSourceChangeSubmittedEvents referenced via __links.elements__ (__SCS3__).
+   1. Append any EiffelSourceChangeSubmittedEvents referenced via __ELEMENT__ links (__SCS3__).
-   1. Recursively apply the process to any EiffelArtifactCreatedEvent or EiffelCompositionDefinedEvent referenced via __links.elements__ (none, in this example).
+   1. Recursively apply the process to any EiffelArtifactCreatedEvent or EiffelCompositionDefinedEvent referenced via __ELEMENT__ links (none, in this example).
 1. Repeat the process for the older artifact (__ArtC1__).
 1. Identify the delta of EiffelSourceChangeSubmittedEvents between the two lists ({__SCS3__} and {__SCS1__}, respectively):
    1. Remove any EiffelSourceChangeSubmittedEvents present in both lists (none, in this example).
    1. Include any remaining EiffelSourceChangeSubmittedEvents in the newer list (__SCS3__).
-   1. Recursively follow __links.previousVersions__ of these events, including everything up until anything in the list of the old version (in this example, yielding __SCS2__).
+   1. Recursively follow the __PREVIOUS_VERSION__ links of these events, including everything up until anything in the list of the old version (in this example, yielding __SCS2__).
    1. Any events in the list of the old version not hit upon represent deletions.
 1. The resulting delta is {__SCS3__, __SCS2__}.
-1. For each EiffelSourceChangeSubmittedEvent in the list, follow __links.change__ to its corresponding EiffelSourceChangeCreatedEvent.then append to the final output all elements of their __data.issues__ arrays ({__Req2__, __Req1__, __Task1__}).
+1. For each EiffelSourceChangeSubmittedEvent in the list, follow the __CHANGE__ link to its corresponding EiffelSourceChangeCreatedEvent.then append to the final output all elements of their __data.issues__ arrays ({__Req2__, __Req1__, __Task1__}).
 Note that these objects contain a field describing the _transition_ of the issue (i.e. what happened to it as a consequence of the source change - was it completed or removed?); for more information, see [EiffelSourceChangeCreatedEvent](../eiffel-vocabulary/EiffelSourceChangeCreatedEvent.md).
 1. Repeat the process for the list of deletions and append any issues thus discovered, but inverting the transition.

 Following these steps we find that __Req2__, __Req1__ and __Task1__ were completed between __ArtC1__ and __ArtC2__.
 Furthermore, this information is propagated throughout the enterprise and persistently stored, regardless of the issue handling tools or processes used by the individual development unit.